 Along with Masterchef, Great British Menu is a cooking show that has been running so long it is basically a national institution by now and 2021 has given us yet another great series with more great ideas for us to try, and fail at, in the kitchen.

-Series 16(!) of Great British Menu begins on Wednesday 24th March at 8pm on BBC2 and will be available on BBC iPlayer.
-Episodes will then continue to air on Wednesdays and Thursdays at 8pm, and Fridays at 8:30pm.
+Series 16(!) of Great British Menu began on Wednesday 24th March at 8pm on BBC2 and is also available on BBC iPlayer.
+Episodes air on Wednesdays and Thursdays at 8pm, and Fridays at 8:30pm.
 The final airs tonight at 8pm on BBC Two.

 Great British Menu chefs